preservim/vim-colors-pencil/README.markdown

 ### Headings color

-Most notably, the ‘#’ heading text is shaded dark blue by default.
+When using a filetype of markdown, the ‘#’ heading text is shaded dark blue by default.
 This compensates for the lack of a visual cue found in iA Writer where the heading indicators are inside the left margin.

 If you’re looking for neutral heading colors, set the following in your `.vimrc`: